 Bachelor of Science

-The Bachelor of Science (BS) in Speech, Language and Hearing Sciences (SLHS) is designed to provide undergraduate students with a clinical science foundation that is rigorous and appropriate preparation for a wide range of clinical, educational, and related fields such as nursing, kinesiology, physical therapy, dietetics, orientation & mobility, counseling, and teaching in primary, secondary, and special education.
-The SLHS undergraduate degree also prepares students to acquire the prerequisites necessary to apply for graduate study in speech-language pathology and audiology.
+The Bachelor of Science (BS) in Communicative Disorders (CD) is designed to provide undergraduate students with a clinical science foundation that is rigorous and appropriate preparation for a wide range of clinical, educational, and related fields such as nursing, kinesiology, physical therapy, dietetics, orientation & mobility, counseling, and teaching in primary, secondary, and special education.
+The CD undergraduate degree also prepares students to acquire the prerequisites necessary to apply for graduate study in speech-language pathology and audiology.

 Master of Science

-The Master of Science (MS) in Speech-Language Pathology is designed to train competent, culturally sensitive speech-language pathologists who can appreciate and understand the importance of research in clinical practice.
+The Master of Science (MS) in Communicative Disorders is designed to train competent, culturally sensitive speech-language pathologists who can appreciate and understand the importance of research in clinical practice.

 Doctor of Philosophy